dmcpatrimonio/operative-history/index.md

 ---
-title   : "The Death and Life of 'Operative' History"
+title   : "The Death and Life of Operative History"
-subtitle: "Dialogues Between Historiography and Design Theory in Contemporary Italy" date    : "EAHN 2021 session 'Split Cultures/New Dialogues: Research in Architectural History and Theory'" author  : "Pedro P. Palazzo"
+subtitle: "Dialogues Between Historiography and Design Theory in Contemporary Italy" date    : "EAHN 2021 session Split Cultures/New Dialogues: Research in Architectural History and Theory" author  : "Pedro P. Palazzo"
 affiliation: >
   Associate professor at the University of Brasilia school of